As one of our biggest impacts on the environment, carbon emissions have been carefully tracked and reduced by News Corp Australia since FY2006.

 Then we recycle everything we can.
 Our print centres reuse and recycle almost everything used on the presses, and at various facilities across the group cardboard, newspapers (press waste and returns), office paper, packaging, plastic bottles and containers, cans, printer cartridges, oil, blanket wash, fluorescent lights and IT equipment are recycled.
 Paper waste and cores are returned to the manufacturer; aluminium printing plates and punch-outs are recycled for their metal; and ink waste is recycled.

-1 Degree committed its 2016 activities to a zero waste engagement program, which included an online recycling training module, Waste Audits, educational events, a short film with experts in the field, several national competitions and a large communications campaign.
-This program will continue in new and exciting ways in 2017.
+1 Degree committed its activities to a zero waste engagement program, which included an online recycling training module, Waste Audits, educational events, a short film with experts in the field, several national competitions and a large communications campaign.

 1Switch is the single largest national carbon reduction project undertaken by News Corp Australia to date.
 This custom computer software encourages users to reduce energy use by switching their computers to sleep mode using one ‘switch’ when they are not being used, and allows them to see the impact of their actions on their ‘energy efficiency score’.
 Rolled out across News Corp Australia in early 2012, its first three weeks computer saw energy use fall by 11% as staff chose to “power down”.
 Since 1Switch started, computer idle time has reduced from 72% to 40% in 2014.
 An additional update in 2015 further increased its power saving abilities and it became the first software to receive Energy Saving Certificates from the NSW Government.
 1Switch continues to save over 4,000 tonnes of carbon dioxide equivalent emissions a year.